alcy/perf-cal-2020/pcal20.md

 <figcaption><b>Figure 1: Throughput profile of Tomcat application on AWS</b><p></figcaption>

-Figure 1 is quite busy.
-Let's step through it.
+Figure 1 is quite busy so, let's step through it.
 The dots are the measured throughput, X, at the corresponding number of measured threads, N, i.e., each dot is an X-N pair.
-A dot also corresponds to a particular timestamp when the data was sampled but, that information has becomes *implicit* rather than explicit in Figure 1.
-I can find the time when any dot was sampled, if I should need to.
+A dot also corresponds to a particular timestamp when the data was sampled but, that information is *implicit* in Figure 1.
+Rest assured that I can find the time when any dot was sampled, if I need to.

 The data points range approximately between N = 100 and N = 500 threads.
-On reflection, it should be clear that the lower values of N correspond to the quiescent period during the 24 hour window and conversely, the higher values of N correspond to the heaviest daily traffic.
+On reflection, it should be clear that the smaller values of N correspond to the quiescent period during the 24 hour window and conversely, the larger values of N correspond to the heaviest daily traffic.

-What is not apparent in a simple scatterplot of those data is that they tend to fall along two lines:
+What would not be apparent, if we just showed a simple scatterplot of the AWS-Tomcat data, is that all the data points tend to fall around two lines:
   1. the diagonal red line (up to N < 300)
   1. the horizontal red line (for N >= 300)

+This is made clear in Figure 1.
-That knee in the data at N = 300 is indicated by the vertical arrow.
+The *knee* in the data at N = 300 is indicated by the vertical arrow.
 The red lines represent the *statistical mean* of the measured data&mdash;in the sense of linear regression analysis.
 The variation in the data corresponds to statistical fluctuations (or "noise") about the mean.